How to handle customer complaints

 You need to make sure a customer's issue is resolved properly.
 Here are six tips to help you do that:

-You might want to do more than just solve the customer's problem.
+- Give something back: You might want to do more than just solve the customer's problem.
 You could go further – maybe offer them a discount on their next bill, or send them a voucher for your products or services.
-This small additional cost will help you retain them as a customer, and could pay for itself many times over.
+This small additional cost will help you retain them as customer, and could pay for itself many times over.

-Get a member of your staff to follow up with the customer a week later, to check that all is well.
+- Keep in touch: Get a member of your staff to follow up with the customer a week later, to check that all is well.
 If it is, you have a happy customer.
 If it's not, find out why and repeat the process.
-They'll appreciate your proactive behaviour.
+They'll appreciate your proactive behavior.

 Don't ignore complaints